Shivampandey9540/Stripe_integration/Readme.md

 # Simple Integration of Razor Pay using node.js and sample model for html integration

-# MOre updates to come thank you
+# More updates to come thank you

 > Update config.env inside config Folder